 Boren Scholarship for International Study

 The Boren Scholarship is very competitive national program available to undergraduate U.S. citizens.
 Applicants should plan to participate in a language-intensive program in a location that is considered relevant to current U.S. national security interests; programs in Canada, Western Europe, Australia and New Zealand are ineligible.
 A full list of eligible countries and languages are on the scholarship's website.
-Recipients are expected to work in a government position relevant to National Security within 3 years of graduation.
+Recipients are expected to begin a minimum of one year in a government position relevant to National Security within 2 years of graduation.
 Semester awards may be up to $10,000.
 Academic year awards may be up to $20,000.
 Summer STEM program recipients may receive up to $8000.
 There is one application deadline per year, early in the spring semester.
 Due to the intensity of the application process, it is recommended that applicants meet with the IEGI scholarship advisor no later than December.
 The Binghamton University internal deadline for the scholarship is typically two weeks prior to the Boren deadline to ensure appropriate processing time.
 For more information on the Boren Scholarship, please click here.

 Campus Deadline: January 24th

 Freeman-ASIA (Freeman Awards for Study in Asia) is designed to support undergraduates with demonstrated financial need who are planning to study overseas in East or Southeast Asia.
 The program’s goal is to increase the number of U.S. citizens and permanent residents with first-hand exposure to and understanding of Asia and its peoples and cultures.
 Award recipients are required to share their experiences with their home campuses or communities to encourage education abroad by others and fulfill the program's goal of increasing understanding of Asia in the United States.
 For more information, please visit the Freeman-ASIA Scholarship website.